fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/tour_composition.md

     </tr>
 </table>

-To create a complete MCDP, take "endurance" as a high-level functionality.
-Then the energy required is equal to endurance &times; power.
+We can create a complete model with a loop by describing the co-design constraint.

 <pre class="mcdp" id='combined2'>
 mcdp {